specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 ✅ Licensed by your work organization

 **Microsoft Copilot Studio** is a graphical tool that you can use to create agents and connect to other data sources.
-Agents let you customize your organization's Copilot experience, and can automate & execute business processes, like help desk, change management, and managing guests in meetings.
+Agents let you customize your organization's Copilot experience.
+They can automate & execute business processes, like help desk, change management, and managing guests in meetings.

 You can add existing agents and create your own agents.